Share this post

 • They produce ethylene.
 Keep them away from sensitive items.

-• They are not a sensitive to chill damage, like cantaloupe.
-They like it a little warmer, keep them in the middle (2).
+• They are not as sensitive to chill damage, like cantaloupe.
+They like it a little warmer, keep them in the middle (location 2).

 • Honeydews and watermelons are both ethylene sensitive, so keep them apart in storage to prolong their respective shelf lives.